vlasikhin/vpa-theme/README.md

 ## Installation

-All you have to do is install the vpa-theme extension vron VSCode marketplace.
+All you have to do is install the vpa-theme extension from VSCode marketplace.

 **Enjoy!**